MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Get-MgBetaGroupThread.md

 Get a specific thread that belongs to a group.
 You can specify both the parent conversation and the thread, or, \nyou can specify the thread without referencing the parent conversation.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupThread](/powershell/module/Microsoft.Graph.Groups/Get-MgGroupThread?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)